Boise inks deal with Amazon for airport improvements

 BOISE — Boise officials have approved a lease agreement with online retailer Amazon as part of the company’s plan to build a cargo facility at the Boise Airport.

-The Boise City Council last week unanimously approved the agreement with Amazon that calls for the city to build an access road, taxiway and ramp facilities for Amazon’s cargo facility, The Idaho Press reported.
+The Idaho Press reports that the Boise City Council last week unanimously approved the agreement with Amazon that calls for the city to build an access road, taxiway and ramp facilities for Amazon’s cargo facility.

 The city is paying $22 million to fund the improvements.
 The work is eligible for reimbursement from the Federal Aviation Administration if another commercial airport user utilizes the improvements at the airport, which the city of Boise operates.